Reporting on Introductions and Transfers

 Freshwater Introductions and Transfers

-In 2021, Quebec’s freshwater Introductions and Transfers Committee did not receive any applications to intentionally move live aquatic organisms to fish rearing facilities and fish bearing waters.
+2022, Quebec’s Marine Introductions and Transfers Committee received 2 applications to intentionally move live aquatic organisms to fish rearing facilities and fish bearing waters.
+Both applications were approved, representing over 100,000 live organisms.

 Saskatchewan

-In 2021, Saskatchewan’s Introductions and Transfers Committee received 25 applications to intentionally import live aquatic organisms to fish rearing facilities or fish bearing waters.
-Of these, 24 applications were approved, representing nearly 2 million live aquatic organisms of 6 different species.
+In 2022, Saskatchewan’s Introductions and Transfers Committee received 31 applications to intentionally import live aquatic organisms to fish rearing facilities or fish bearing waters.
+All applications were approved, representing nearly 2 million live aquatic organisms of 6 different species.
 These totals do not include fish that were moved as part of the provincial stocking program, which are considered routine, low risk movements that are not reviewed by the Committee.

 Origin